Eligibility for Certification and Board Policies

 Fellowship training taken before completing the requirements for the MD or DO degree, training as a chief medical resident, practice experience, and attendance at postgraduate courses may not be credited toward the requirements for subspecialty certification.

-Candidates for certification in the subspecialties must meet the Board's requirements for duration of training as well as minimum duration of full-time clinical training.
+Candidates for certification in the subspecialties must meet ABIM's requirements for duration of training as well as minimum duration of full-time clinical training.
 Clinical training requirements may be met by aggregating full-time clinical training that occurs throughout the entire fellowship training period; clinical training need not be completed in successive months.
 Time spent in continuity outpatient clinic, during non-clinical training, is in addition to the requirement for full-time clinical training.
-Educational rotations completed during training may not be double counted to satisfy both internal medicine and subspecialty training requirements.
-Likewise, training which qualifies a diplomate for admission to one subspecialty exam cannot be double-counted toward certification in another subspecialty, with the exception
+Educational rotations completed during training may not be double-counted to satisfy both internal medicine and subspecialty training requirements.
+Likewise, training which qualifies a diplomate for admission to one subspecialty exam cannot be double-counted toward certification in another subspecialty, with the exception of formally approved pathways for dual certification.

-The total months of training required, including specific clinical months, and requisite procedures are outlined below.
+The total months of training required for fellows beginning their hematology fellowship before Academic Year 2017-18, including specific clinical months, and requisite procedures are outlined below.

 Minimum Months